how to diet without going broke

 Steps to create your menu

-1. Define the daily calories / meal, or based only on the purpose of your diet (hypercaloric, hypocaloric, low carb, paleo, etc.).
+1. Set your daily calories/meal, or just based on your diet goal (hypercaloric, hypocaloric, low carb, paleo, etc).

-2. Create meals based on the objective set for the day (being able to combine practical and easy recipes).
+2. Create meals based on the goal defined for the day (being able to associate practical and easy recipes).

-3. Create several simple options for each meal, so they can vary between them.
+3. Create several simple options for each meal, so you can vary between them.

 4. Create a basic shopping list, based on your menu.

-5. Print the menu and use it as the basis for your shopping trip, in order to avoid impulse purchases.
+5. Print the menu and use it as a basis for your shopping trip, in order to avoid impulse purchases.

-6. Include a list of spices to your liking, which allow you to taste the food and avoid buying foods already seasoned with unnecessary substances / products / calories.
+6. Include a list of spices to your taste, which allow you to enjoy the food and avoid buying foods already seasoned with unnecessary substances/products/calories.

 diet